cypher256/java-extension-pack/README.md

 ### Overview
 * No need to install JDK, Gradle and Maven, no need to set JAVA_HOME and PATH environment variables.
-* If the JDKs are already installed, they will be detected and auto-configured at startup.
-* Java multiple versions (4 latest LTS) are auto-configured and can be specified version by project.
+* Automatically configure, update, and fix multiple Java versions (at least the four latest LTS).
-* Includes extensions for Java development from Microsoft, Red Hat, and others.
+* Includes extensions for Java development from Microsoft, Red Hat, Broadcom, and others.
 * Auto-configuration allows you to start developing right out of the box with zero configuration.

 ### Core Extensions Issues